zsofi-gagyi/mageFighter/README.md

 ---

 <p>
-    This is a study project for practicing basic object-oriented problemsolving, and for understanding from experience the kind of problems an imperfect solution can cause downstream.
+    This is a study project for practicing basic object-oriented problemsolving, and for understanding from experience the kind of problems a naive solution can cause downstream.
 </p>

 ---